Signal Integrity and Why is it Important?

 Sources of Noise – In the broadest sense, if it’s not your signal it’s all noise.
 Here are some key areas to consider in PCB design.

 Differential pairs – this is a useful approach to protect signals from noise.
 The noise will be common on both lines, but the signal is the difference, and so the noise can be rejected at the end of the transmission, recovering the original signal.
 This technique has been used in cabling for a long time and is also popular in PCB traces.
-To maintain signal integrity, the two traces of the differential pair must match exactly.
+To maintain SI, the two traces of the differential pair must match exactly.
 The distance traveled and the impedance is key to the integrity of the signal but is not always an aspect that is handled well by automated tools.

 Figure 2: Differential pairs – help protect signals from noise